ricardopieper/donkey-lang/Freyr VM.md

         1 0 = 32
         1 1 = 64
     mode: bit pattern
-        0 0 = pops an address from the stack, then the value, and stores value in address operand is unused
+        0 0 = pops a value from the stack, then the address, and stores value in address operand is unused
         0 1 = (rel) compute address relative forward to function base pointer 1 0 = (rel) compute address relative backward to function base pointer